Roger Taylor (tennis)

+He was active from 1958 to 1982 and won 31 career singles titles, of those toward the end of his career included 6 Grand Prix tour singles titles and 10 doubles titles.

-Also, he was ranked number one in the UK in both 1973 and 1974.
+He was also ranked British No 1 1973 and 1974.
 Additionally, Taylor scored 29 wins and 11 losses at the Great Britain Davis Cup team.
 He is a member of the AELTC.

+Taylor is the former husband of tennis player Frances MacLennan, whom he married in 1969.
+The couple had three children.

 Tennis career

+He played his first singles tournament at the South of France Championships in 1958.
+He won his first singles title in 1959 at the Lee-on-Solent Open.
 Taylor was the sole British member of the so-called Handsome Eight signed by Lamar Hunt to compete in his newly created World Championship Tennis tour in 1968.
 He was shown how to play tennis by his mother, Lilian, and he used to play in the various parks across Sheffield, such as Weston Park.
 He often practised by hitting a tennis ball against a wall.

 Taylor endeared himself to millions of viewers during his 1973 Wimbledon quarterfinal match against the 17-year-old Wimbledon debutant Björn Borg.
 Having already been declared the match winner by the umpire following his match-point serve which was disputed by Borg, Taylor voluntarily offered to replay the point.
 The linesman then questioned by the umpire as to whether he wished to reconsider his decision, changed his "in" call to "out" and the umpire requested that the point be replayed as a "let".
 Taylor subsequently went on to win the match, but lost to eventual champion Jan Kodeš in the semifinals.
+He won his final singles title at the Fairfield Open Indoors in March 1975.

-He retired from professional tennis in 1980 and following his retirement he operated tennis holidays.
+He played his final singles tournament at the Caribbean International Championships in 1982.
+He retired from professional tennis in 1983 and following his retirement he operated tennis holidays.
 He was Great Britain's Davis Cup captain from February 2000 until January 2004.
 Taylor also captained the British ladies Wightman Cup team; steering them to their last victory in the competition in 1978.
 He was awarded an MBE in the 1977 Silver Jubilee and Birthday Honours.

 He is currently active on the ITF Seniors Tour and has a singles ranking of 54 as at 2020 in the over 75's category.
-He won the 70+ title at Woking’s Veterans Open Tournament in 2012.
+He won the 70+ title at Woking's Veterans Open Tournament in 2012.
 In 2019, he teamed up with Australia's Gordon Waygood to win the Men's 75 Doubles title at the British Open Seniors Clay Court Championships.